bingomanatee/freactal-starter-kit/README.md

 and automatic backup of store values to local storage.

 Like Redux, Freactal lets you define stores at the component level.
+These stores will override any state in the global state (the one defined in the App component) so should be namespaced accordingly.

+Also the App State is set to store state in Local Storage, and the templated page states do NOT (by default).
+If your states don't conflict with global state you _can_ switch on local storage for them.

 https://github.com/FormidableLabs/freactal
 https://github.com/bingomanatee/freactal-seed